archivematica/archivematica-architectural-decisions/0011-reporting.md

 * How many transfers or SIPs had processing failures in the last week, month, or year.
 What were the errors they experienced?
 How many of these went unresolved?

 ## Decision drivers

+### Project forces
 * A sponsored client project would like to implement Archivematica reporting features
+### Technical forces
+* There are four sources of information within Archivematica from which reports can be created:
+** the Elasticsearch index(es)
+** MySQL/SQLite database(s) (Dashboard/Storage-service/FPR)
+** the METS XML files in Archival Information Packages ** log files

+* Some information wanted for reporting might need to be generated, e.g. additional technical metadata not yet retrieved from digital objects.
+* Reporting can impact the performance of the system and compute demands of reporting are often quite different in nature to transactional processing.
+Often systems clearly separate reporting components from transactional components to minimize conflict between the two.
+* Information inside Archivematica has different life-spans, e.g. an AIP is by its nature persistent.
+An Archivematica Job/Task output is a transactional record and is not anticipated to last as long.
+* Some information might not be available from the outset, e.g. Organisations running with Indexing turned off.
+* Organisations using multiple pipelines have a reporting aggregation problem because information is distributed across dashboards.
+* Information “inside” Archivematica has different properties.
+Some information is used purely as a convenience, e.g. unit variables are used to direct workflows; Job/Task information is generated in aid of creating an AIP; FPR information is an institutional record surrounding preservation and access decisions.
+* Where should Archivematica reporting information be aggregated, stored, and secured?

 ## Considered options